Annual End-Use of Natural Gas Survey (AGSD)

-This survey collects data on the activities of Canadian natural gas distributors.
+This statistical program compiles data on the activities of Canadian natural gas distributors.

 Data release - December 2, 2021

-This survey collects data on the activities of Canadian companies engaged in the delivery of natural gas for final use.
-Data collected cover sales (in volume) to final customers in manufacturing, mining, construction, forestry logging, agriculture, hunting and trapping establishments, electric power generation, commercial services as well as the residential sector.
+This statistical program compiles data on the activities of Canadian companies engaged in the delivery of natural gas for final use.
+Data collected cover sales to customers in manufacturing, mining, construction, forestry logging, hunting and trapping establishments, commercial services as well as the residential sector.

 These data are required for integration into the input-output sector of the Canadian System of National Accounts.
 Data are intended for use by survey respondents, federal departments and agencies, provincial ministries and authorities, industry associations, industry analysts, the press and the general public to assess trends in the natural gas distribution sector of the Canadian economy.